1969 Gujarat riots

 The 1969 Gujarat riots involved communal violence between Hindus and Muslims during September–October 1969, in Gujarat, India.
 The violence was Gujarat's first major riot that involved massacre, arson, and looting on a large scale.
 It was the most deadly Hindu-Muslim violence since the partition of India in 1947, and remained so until the 1989 Bhagalpur violence.

 According to the official figures, 660 people were killed, 1074 people were injured, and over 48,000 lost their property.
 Unofficial reports claim as high as 2000 deaths.
 The Muslim community suffered the majority of the losses.
 Out of the 512 deaths reported in the police complaints, 430 were Muslims.
 Property worth 42 million rupees was destroyed during the riots, with Muslims losing 32 million worth of property.
 A distinctive feature of the violence was the attack on Muslim chawls by their Dalit Hindu neighbours who had maintained peaceful relations with them until this point.

 The riots happened during the chief ministership of the Indian National Congress leader Hitendra Desai.
 The Justice Reddy Commission set up by his government blamed the Hindu nationalist organizations for the violence.
 Various writers trace the causes of the riots to a mix of socioeconomic and political factors.
-The violence started on 18 September 1969 after Muslims attacked some Hindu sadhus and a temple, after the cows herded by the sadhus caused injury to them.
-The Hindus later attacked a Muslim dargah, and Muslim protesters also attacked the temple again, leading to a mass breakout of violence.
-The riots started in Ahmedabad, and then spread to other areas, notably Vadodara, Mehsana, Nadiad, Anand, and Gondal.
+The riots started in Ahmedabad, and then spread elsewhere, notably Vadodara, Mehsana, Nadiad, Anand, and Gondal.
 By 26 September, the violence had been brought under control, however some more violent incidents happened during 18–28 October 1969.